The University of Kansas Cancer Center Survivorship Transition Clinic

 To address the needs of adult survivors of childhood cancers, Masonic Cancer Alliance has teamed up with Children's Mercy Hospitals and KU Medical Center to develop The University of Kansas Cancer Center Survivorship Transition Clinic.
 The clinic works with pediatric cancer survivors entering young adulthood to facilitate communication with oncologists and primary care providers, help ease the transition and more effectively address the impact of late effects of cancer care.

-The clinic's knowledgable staff are available to consult with MCA member hospitals and cancer center medical professionals caring for young adult survivors of cancer and the long term goal is to roll out a regional program through ITV that provides similar transition of care services for patients who reside in MCA-member communities in Western Missouri and Kansas, in collaboration with local care providers.
+The clinic's knowledgeable staff are available to consult with MCA member hospitals and cancer center medical professionals caring for young adult survivors of cancer and the long term goal is to roll out a regional program through ITV that provides similar transition of care services for patients who reside in MCA-member communities in Western Missouri and Kansas, in collaboration with local care providers.

 If you have questions or would like to set up an appointment contact: Kyla Alsman at 913-945-6655